-Nominations: 9am on 27 February - 1pm on 12 March
+Nominations: Open at 9am on 18th February.
+Close at 1pm on 4th March

-A).
-The Leadership Race (also known as SU Elections) is a time when the student body comes together to elect a team of students to lead the SU for the forthcoming year.
+A. The Leadership Race (also known as SU Elections) is a time when the student body comes together to elect a team of students to lead the SU for the forthcoming year.

-Q. I’m an International Student, can I work as a full-time officer?
+Q. I’m an International Student; can I work as a full-time officer?

 Q. What are the hours like?

 A. Some roles are full-time jobs and you will be working an average of 35 hours per week.
 However, there are busy times when you will probably do more and quieter times when you can balance this out.
 There will be times when you have to work in the evenings and at weekends, so you really do need to be committed.